 This will save you tremendous amount of time in the morning and literally only take a few minutes to complete.

-But if you’re a working mom that works outside of the home (like I used to), then the next section is for you.
+But if you’re a working mom that works outside of the home, then the next section is for you.

 What if my kids go to daycare after school?